Mansour Sora Wade

 Mansour Sora Wade (born 1952, in Dakar) is a Senegalese film director of Lebou people ancestry.

+Education and Career

 He studied at Paris 8 University and went on to direct the audiovisual archives for the Senegalese Ministry of Culture, a job he held from 1977 to 1985.
 He began making short films in 1983.
 In 2002 he won the Tanit d'or.